-In 2019, we conducted 326 projects worldwide to restore watersheds and help replenish the equivalent amount of water we withdraw from these watersheds into our products.
-As a result, we replenished 161% of the volume of water we used in our beverages, equating to approximately 274 billion liters, through ecosystem restoration and watershed remediation projects.
-The cumulative volume of water replenished since this program was announced more than a decade ago, is over 1.5 trillion liters of water, and the cumulative cost of these projects is indicated above as "Cost of response to risk."
-The calculation is the sum of project budgets for these projects, which exceeds USD 300.000.000.
+The cost of response is USD 41,500,000 which is specifically our CAPEX + OPEX for water-related projects in India that were implemented both within our manufacturing plants and in local communities in the last 10 years in locations under Extremely High or High water stress.
+These projects include the construction of check dams, installation of surface water tanks and reverse osmosis systems, in addition to rain water harvesting systems.
+Globally in 2020, we conducted 310 projects worldwide to restore watersheds and help replenish the equivalent amount of water we withdraw from these watersheds into our products.
+As a result, we replenished 170% of the volume of water we used in our beverages, equating to approximately 277 billion liters, through ecosystem restoration and watershed remediation projects.
+The cumulative cost of these projects is approximately USD 131,000,000.
+The cumulative volume of water replenished since this program was announced more than a decade ago, is over 1.92 trillion liters of water.